Neighborhoods of RVA: Ginter Park

-Ginter Park is another Richmond historic neighborhood with tons of old charm, interesting architecture and a rich history.
-Located in Northside, the neighborhood lies between Chamberlayne Avenue, Edgewood Avenue and Brook Road to the East and West.
-Azalea Avenue marks the Northern border while Brookland Park Boulevard and Ladies Mile Road mark the Southern edge.
+Ginter Park, a historic Richmond neighborhood, is known for its abundant old-world charm, captivating architecture, and rich history.
+Nestled in Northside, the neighborhood is bordered by Chamberlayne Avenue, Edgewood Avenue, and Brook Road to the east and west.
+Azalea Avenue marks its northern boundary, while Brookland Park Boulevard and Ladies Mile Road define the southern edge.

-The neighborhood takes its name from Major Lewis Ginter, a well-known businessman during the late 19th century.
-The story goes that Ginter grew enamored with a suburban neighborhood in Australia while traveling for business and developed an interest in building a suburb in Richmond with some of the same features.
-So, just as you would expect any entrepreneur worth his salt to do, he immediately bought large swath of farmland just north of the City and got to work.
+The neighborhood owes its name to Major Lewis Ginter, a prominent businessman in the late 19th century.
+The story goes that Ginter became captivated by a suburban neighborhood in Australia during one of his business trips, sparking his interest in developing a similar suburb in Richmond.
+True to the entrepreneurial spirit, he promptly acquired a substantial tract of farmland just north of the city and set to work.

-After laying out the neighborhood with relatively large residential lots organized by a grid street plan, Ginter began to build the necessary supporting infrastructure.
-He refurbished the few existing roads (including today’s Laburnum Avenue) and began building his network of new roads.
-Ginter also had the foresight to recruit Union Theological Seminary to the area and work out an arrangement to extend the electric street car system into the development.
-These two additions alone would become major anchors in the appeal and character of the development.
+Ginter’s vision for the neighborhood included relatively large residential lots organized in a grid street plan.
+He embarked on building the necessary infrastructure, refurbishing existing roads (including what is now Laburnum Avenue) and constructing new ones.
+Ginter also displayed foresight by attracting Union Theological Seminary to the area and arranging for the extension of the electric streetcar system into the development.
+These two additions would become significant anchors, shaping the neighborhood’s appeal and character.

-Unfortunately Ginter passed away in 1897 before fully realizing his dream but his niece (Grace Arents) and co-executor of his estate (Thomas Jeffries) picked up where he left off by establishing the Lewis Ginter Land and Improvement Company.
-By 1908, several lots had been sold and construction on new homes was underway.
-Momentum was stalled by World War I but resumed by the early 1920s.
-Many houses were built in a variety of styles including American Foursquare, Bungalow, Colonial, Colonial Revival, Shingle Style, Spanish Colonial, Tudor Revival, and Queen Anne.
+Regrettably, Lewis Ginter passed away in 1897 before fully realizing his dream for the neighborhood.
+However, his niece, Grace Arents, and co-executor of his estate, Thomas Jeffries, took up the mantle by establishing the Lewis Ginter Land and Improvement Company.
+By 1908, several lots had been sold, and construction of new homes was well underway.
+The momentum was briefly stalled by World War I but resumed in the early 1920s.
+During this period, a diverse array of house styles emerged, including American Foursquare, Bungalow, Colonial, Colonial Revival, Shingle Style, Spanish Colonial, Tudor Revival, and Queen Anne.

-After experiencing a decline between the 1950s and 1990s, Ginter Park is again flourishing.
-The tell tale signs are easy to spot… families are moving back into the area, many of the historic homes have been or are being restored, and businesses are making investments in the neighborhood.
-Veritas’ decision to acquire and move into the former Baptist Seminary campus from the West End in 2013 has been one such catalyst.
-In addition to making large ongoing investments in the area, the school has also attracted many families, faculty and employees from areas outside the City to the neighborhood.
+After a period of decline spanning from the 1950s to the 1990s, Ginter Park is experiencing a resurgence.
+The signs of this renewal are readily apparent: families are moving back into the area, many historic homes have been or are in the process of being restored, and businesses are making investments in the neighborhood.
+One pivotal catalyst for this revival was Veritas School’s decision to acquire and relocate to the former Baptist Seminary campus from the West End in 2013.
+Alongside their substantial ongoing investments in the area, the school has also drawn many families, faculty, and employees from areas outside the city to the Ginter Park neighborhood.

 Things to do and see nearby: